nimdone/nimdone-88471/src/pages/index.md

             style: primary
       - title: Maintain a library
         content: >
-          **Organize your papers PDFs into folders and maintain a library that can be accessed anytime and from anywhere.**
+          **Upload your paper PDFs into folders and maintain a library that can be accessed anytime and from anywhere.**
         actions:
           - label: GET STARTED